Lap-Band Surgery Risks

-Lap Band surgery is considered extremely safe, and the weight loss it produces can have substantial health and quality-of-life benefits.
+Lap-Band surgery is considered extremely safe, and the weight loss it produces can have substantial health and quality-of-life benefits.
 However, all surgeries do boast some risks.
-Lap Band risks can be minimized by choosing a qualified bariatric surgeon and following his or her advice before, during and after your Lap Band procedure.
+Risks can be minimized by choosing a qualified bariatric surgeon and following his or her advice before, during and after your Lap Band procedure.

 - Anesthesia complications